Emily (Skins): Plot

-The episode begins with Emily in Naomi's house, looking at her girlfriend's pictures.
-A package arrives containing a pair of goggles that Naomi has bought for Emily, telling her not to ever forget that she loves her.
-The couple uses Emily's moped and visits the Fitch house, where Rob Fitch is cleaning out the garage.
-Emily talks to her mother, Jenna Fitch who insist they have a conversation about Emily's future.
-Emily brushes her off, and rides off to Roundview college with Naomi.

-The police turn up and they are both called in to be interviewed.
-Their names were listed by the family as close friends of Sophia's, even though they'd never met her.
-Emily learns that Naomi was dealing powder with Cook the night of the suicide and sold some to Sophia to pay for the motorbike goggles she bought her.
-Effy returns to college and lets Freddie know he's the one she's been thinking about all summer.
+While Emily and Naomi spend time together, Naomi gifts Emily a pair of goggles.
+They use Emily's moped to visit the Fitch house, where Emily's mother, Jenna, insists that they have a conversation about Emily's future.
+Emily brushes her off and rides to Roundview College with Naomi.
+At Roundview, the police interview Emily and Naomi, as Sophia's family listed them as close friends.
+During the interview, Emily discovers that Naomi was dealing MDMA with Cook the night of the suicide, and that Naomi used the money to buy the goggles.
+Effy returns to college and tells Freddie that she has been thinking about him over the summer.

-Behind Naomi's back, Emily visits Sophia's family to find out more about the dead girl.
-She discovers that the Sophia claimed to be best friends with Naomi and Emily.
-While looking around Sophia's bedroom Emily discovers that Sophia was gay and she finds and takes a wooden box and a university prospectus with a key inside.
-She leaves and later, when flicking through the prospectus, she finds a photo of Sophia laughing with Naomi.
-She realises that Naomi did in fact know the dead girl and suspects that she might have cheated on her with Sophia.

-Emily interrupts Naomi's class by slamming a picture of Sophia and Naomi taken at the University Open Day, making the latter walk out of class.
-The two argue about lying and Naomi admits that she indeed met Sophia at a University open day which she was attending behind Emily's back.
-She insists they just talked and that nothing had happened between them.
-Still a bit doubtful, Emily tells her about they key she found and Naomi believes it is for Sophia's locker at the army base.
-They go to the army base and open it and inside they find a shrine to Naomi.
-They discover that Sophia was infatuated with Naomi and Emily makes up with her, having sex with Naomi in an army storage closet.
+Emily secretly visits Sophia's family and learns that Sophia referred to her and Naomi as her best friends.
+Upon inspecting her room, Emily also discovers that Sophia was gay.
+Before leaving, she takes a wooden box and a university prospectus with a key inside.
+While looking through the prospectus, Emily finds photos of Naomi and Sophia, realizing that they were close friends, and suspects that Naomi cheated on her with Sophia.
+Emily confronts Naomi with the photos during class, and Naomi admits that she met Sophia at a University Open Day, but insists that nothing happened between them.
+Emily tells Naomi about the key she found, and Naomi says that it may be for Sophia's locker at the army base.
+They go to the base and open Sophia's locker, finding a shrine to Naomi inside, discovering that Sophia was infatuated with Naomi.
+The two reconcile and have sex in the storage closet.

 Later, Emily has a falling out with her mother and decides to move out.
-Katie begs her to stay but Emily still leaves.
-Emily moves in with Naomi and they seem to have put everything behind them.
-However, when they go to a party later on, Emily becomes suspicious again when Naomi starts talking to other girls.
-Cook sees Effy and Freddie kissing at the party and takes his anger out on a fellow party-goer and ends up headbutting JJ also.
+Katie begs her to stay, but Emily leaves and moves in with Naomi.
+They attend a party together later that night, and Emily becomes suspicious after seeing Naomi talking to other girls.
+Also at the party, Cook becomes enraged and fights a stranger after seeing Effy and Freddie kissing.
+The morning after, Emily takes Sophia's wooden box and meets with Sophia's brother, Matt, and the club where his sister died.
+Naomi suddenly appears and asks Emily to forget about Sophia.
+Matt runs to the roof, and they open the box, finding Sophia's sketchbook containing drawings depicting a one-day affair with Naomi.

-At dawn, Emily takes Sophia's wooden box and goes back to the club where Sophia died to meet Sophia's brother, Matt, to open up the box.
-Emily believes the box contains evidence that proves Naomi's affair with Sophia.
-Soon after Matt arrives, Naomi turns up and asks Emily to forget all about Sophia and Emily tells her that she can't leave it.
-Matt runs to the roof and Emily follows him.
-Up on the roof they open the box and find Sophia's sketchbook.
-Through Sophia's drawings that depict her one-day affair with Naomi, Emily finds out that Naomi did in fact cheat on her.
-A distraught Emily leaves the roof with Naomi crying and calling after her.